Puja

 Upcoming Pujas

-Find out more and book about Full Moon Puja
+Find out more and book about Friday Night Puja – in person at the Brighton Buddhist Centre

 Sorry, we do not have any pujas coming up at the moment.
 Please come back soon

-Find out more and book about Full Moon Puja
+Find out more and book about Friday Night Puja – in person at the Brighton Buddhist Centre

 puja and offerings